Great Northern War: 1716–1718: Norway

 After Charles XII had returned from the Ottoman Empire and resumed personal control of the war effort, he initiated two Norwegian Campaigns, starting in February 1716, to force Denmark–Norway into a separate peace treaty.
 Furthermore, he attempted to bar Great Britain access to the Baltic Sea.
-In search for allies, Charles XII also negotiated with the British Jacobite party.
-This resulted in Great Britain declaring war on Sweden in 1717.
+In search for allies, Charles XII also negotiated with British Jacobites.
 The Norwegian campaigns were halted and the army withdrawn when Charles XII was shot dead while besieging Norwegian Fredriksten on 30 November 1718 (OS).
 He was succeeded by his sister, Ulrika Eleonora.